FCE Speaking - structure, examples, how to score higher

 • Remember about eye contact with the person you are addressing.
 This is especially important in Part 3 when you interact with the other test taker.

 • Make sure to use a range of tenses.
 Showing good command of Perfect and Continuous tenses will create much better impression.
-Sticking to simple tenses only might get in the way of getting a higher mark.
+Sticking to simple tenses might get in the way of getting a higher mark.

 • Be respectful to the other test-taker.
 Let them finish their thoughts, even if they struggle or take too much time to respond.
 Failing to do this will reflect negatively on your discourse management score.